br3ndonland/R-guide/R-guide.md

   - Example *(Datacamp data analysis and statistical inference course lab 4)*:

-      - > use the inference function for evaluating whether there is a
+    > use the inference function for evaluating whether there is a
     > difference between the average birth weights of babies born to
     > smoker and non-smoker mothers:

     ``` r
     # The 'nc' data frame is already loaded into the workspace
-        inference(y = nc$weight, x = nc$habit, est = "mean", type = "ci", null = 0,
+    inference(y = nc$weight, x = nc$habit,
+              est = "mean", type = "ci", null = 0,
-          alternative = "twosided", method = "theoretical",order=c("smoker","nonsmoker")
+              alternative = "twosided", method = "theoretical",
+              order=c("smoker","nonsmoker")
               )
     ```

-      - > The first argument is y, which is the response variable that
+    > The first argument is y, which is the response variable that we
-        > we are interested in: `nc$weight`.
+    > are interested in: `nc$weight`.
+    >

-      - > The second argument is the grouping variable `x`, which is the
+    > The second argument is the grouping variable `x`, which is the
-        > explanatory variable multiplied by the grouping variable
+    > explanatory variable multiplied by the grouping variable across
-        > across the levels of which we’re comparing the average value
+    > the levels of which we’re comparing the average value for the
-        > for the response variable, smokers and non-smokers:
+    > response variable, smokers and non-smokers: `nc$habit`.
-        > `nc$habit`.
+    >

-      - > The third argument `est` is the parameter we’re interested in:
+    > The third argument `est` is the parameter we’re interested in:
     > “mean” (other options are “median”, or “proportion”.)
+    >

-      - > Next we decide on the type of inference we want: a hypothesis
+    > Next we decide on the type of inference we want: a hypothesis test
-        > test (“ht”) or a confidence interval(“ci”).
+    > (“ht”) or a confidence interval(“ci”).
+    >

-      - > When performing a hypothesis test, we also need to supply the
+    > When performing a hypothesis test, we also need to supply the null
-        > null value, which in this case is 0, since the null hypothesis
+    > value, which in this case is 0, since the null hypothesis sets the
-        > sets the two population means equal to each other.
+    > two population means equal to each other.
+    >

-      - > The alternative hypothesis can be “less”, “greater”, or
+    > The alternative hypothesis can be “less”, “greater”, or
     > “twosided”.
+    >

-      - > The method of inference can be “theoretical” or “simulation”
+    > The method of inference can be “theoretical” or “simulation”
     > based.
+    >

-      - > The order function changes the order of the variable levels.
+    > The order function changes the order of the variable levels.
+    >

-      - > You can also add `success=`, which defines a success for
+    > You can also add `success=`, which defines a success for survey
-        > survey data-type questions.
+    > data-type questions.

+  - Another example:

-  - > Another example: Take a subset `spain` of `atheism` with only the
+    > Take a subset `spain` of `atheism` with only the respondents from
-    > respondents from Spain.
-Calculate the proportion of atheists
+    > Spain.
+Calculate the proportion of atheists within this subset.
-    > within this subset.
-Use the `inference` function on this subset,
+    > Use the `inference` function on this subset, grouping them by
-    > grouping them by year. *(From Datacamp data analysis and
+    > year. *(From Datacamp data analysis and statistical inference
-    > statistical inference course lab 4)*
+    > course lab 4)*

     ``` r
     # Take the 'spain' subset: